-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 Verizon's 5G, while considerably faster, is harder still to come by, and the company even admitted that it's not worth spending extra money on right now when it chopped the additional fee it used to charge to access its mmWave 5G network.

 The problem is that, at the moment, if you want to spend good money on a phone in the U.S., you're essentially paying a 5G tax.
-That tax is less pronounced on devices running Qualcomm's less powerful Snapdragon 765, like the LG Velvet and Motorola Edge, but it's still there.
+That tax is less pronounced on devices running Qualcomm's less powerful chips like the Snapdragon 765, including the Motorola Edge, but it's still there.
 If you don't care about being on the latest wireless network right now, and I don't blame you if that's the case, you have to make the choice to wait for the networks to improve or the phones to get cheaper.
-Either way, it's hard to recommend spending $1300 on a phone when you know so much of that investment is going to waste right now.
+Either way, it's hard to recommend spending four figures on a phone when you know so much of that investment is going to waste right now.

-Samsung Galaxy Note 20 Ultra The S Pen — Joe's take
+The S Pen — Joe's take

 Year after year, the distinction between the Galaxy S and Note series becomes increasingly difficult to identify.
 The Note used to stand out as Samsung's power-user smartphone, but we now live in a world where the Galaxy S handset that comes out before the Note is every bit as fast and capable.
-As such, the biggest differentiator between these two devices comes down to a small piece of plastic — the S Pen.
-The S Pen has been one of the Note's greatest strengths since the very beginning, and with the Note 20 Ultra, it picks up a few key features and improvements in an attempt to make it stand out as a legitimate benefit over the already-great S20 lineup.
+Even more recently, the Note's future has been further obscured as rumors flood that Samsung will stop making them, instead bringing S Pen support to other devices like the S21 Ultra and future Z Fold models.
+Still, the S Pen has been one of the Note's greatest strengths since the very beginning, and with the Note 20 Ultra, it picks up a few key features and improvements in an attempt to make it stand out as a legitimate benefit over the already great S20 lineup.

 Perhaps the most notable upgrade the S Pen sees this year is its reduced latency.
 The Note 20 Ultra boasts an impressive latency response of just 9ms, which is considerably less than the 42ms latency previously offered on the Note 10.
 That's a flashy number to tout on paper, but the real-world benefits are more difficult to discern.

 I don't have an artistic bone in my body, which means my use of the S Pen is reserved for navigating the user interface and taking handwritten notes.
 The Note 10's S Pen never felt slow or unresponsive to me, and using it side-by-side with the Note 20 Ultra, I personally can't notice much of a difference.
 The only time where I could visibly see the Ultra's reduced latency came into play when drawing long lines very quickly on the screen.
-Where the Note 10's S Pen gets every-so-slightly ahead of the line that was being drawn, the S Pen on the Note 20 sticks with its virtual ink as if you were writing on real paper.
+Where the Note 10's S Pen gets ever-so-slightly ahead of the line that was being drawn, the S Pen on the Note 20 sticks with its virtual ink as if you were writing on real paper.
 It's great to see that Samsung is constantly working to improve the S Pen experience, even if this is likely something that only skilled artists will see any true benefit from.

-The other big upgrade for the S Pen this year is a new batch of Air Actions.
+The other big upgrade for the S Pen is a new batch of Air Actions.
 Air Actions were introduced on the Note 9 as a way to remotely interact with the camera app, and with the Note 20, they're expanded as a new way to navigate the phone and quickly open apps.
 There are five actions/gestures you can perform with the S Pen, and each one can be customized as a navigation button, S Pen feature, or app shortcut.

-The S Pen's new Air Actions are pretty unreliable, which means most people will abandon them before they're memorized.
+The S Pen's Air Actions are pretty unreliable, which means most people will abandon them before they're memorized.

 The idea is to expand the functionality of the S Pen and make it more of a remote for the Note rather than just a stylus.
 In my testing, however, I found these Air Actions to be incredibly unreliable.
 Air Actions require an insane amount of precision to be performed accurately, and because of this, the majority of my time spent using them saw me making the wrong action or messing up the gesture altogether.
 The idea of having five app shortcuts that you can call on at any time is excellent, but after my 10th failed attempt at using Air Actions, I mostly gave up on the feature.

 Samsung's also packed a bunch of smaller tweaks into the Samsung Notes app, and while there's nothing here that's revolutionary, they all help Samsung Notes feel even more fleshed out than it already was.
-Notes can now be organized in desktop-like folders for vastly better organization, there's a new PDF import tool for quickly annotating files, and an Auto Straighten feature that automatically straightens-out your handwriting with the tap of a button.
+Notes can now be organized in desktop-like folders for vastly better organization.
+There's a new PDF import tool for quickly annotating files and an Auto Straighten feature that automatically straightens out your handwriting with the tap of a button.

-One of the flashers additions is Audio Bookmark, which works when you're jotting down notes while recording audio from a business call, lecture, etc. Once the recording is complete, you can tap on any notes you took during it and jump to that section of the recording.
+One of the flashier additions is Audio Bookmark, which works when you're jotting down notes while recording audio from a business call, lecture, etc. Once the recording is complete, you can tap on any notes you took during it and jump to that section of the recording.
 It's a very specific feature that a lot of folks may completely ignore, but it's honestly quite handy and could prove to be a lifesaver during especially long Zoom calls.

 Here's the thing.
 Even though the reduced latency isn't super noticeable and the new Air Actions are disappointing, the S Pen was already the best stylus available for a smartphone.
 Even if Samsung only made it marginally better, it already had an incredible foundation to begin with.
 There's nothing here that'll completely change your mind about the S Pen if you already weren't a fan of it, but if it's a tool you've relied on for years, the Note 20 Ultra offers the best experience you can get for it.

-And the good news is that the improvements to Samsung Notes will likely come to older versions of the Galaxy Note in an upcoming software update.

-Samsung Galaxy Note 20 Ultra The S Pen — Daniel's take
+The S Pen — Daniel's take

 Because of how much space the camera housing takes up on the right side of the phone, Samsung moved the S Pen's housing to the left side of the phone's underside, next to the bottom-firing speaker and the USB-C port.
-A lot of people have complained about how this interrupts muscle memory, or that it's not ideal for right-handed users.
-These are all true, and it's also true that even if you're coming from another Galaxy Note you'll likely get used to it within a couple of days.
+A lot of people have complained about how this interrupts muscle memory or that it's not ideal for right-handed users.
+These are all true, and it's also true that even if you're coming from another Galaxy Note, you'll likely get used to it within a couple of days.
 I did.

-The more meaningful thing to know about the S Pen is that, while physically identical to the one on the Note 10 series (they're interchangeable if you have last year's phone), the Note 20 Ultra accepts input at five times lower latency than the Note 10 — 9 milliseconds versus 45ms — and less than half that of the Note 20, at 26ms.
+The more meaningful thing to know about the S Pen is that, while physically identical to the one on the Note 10 series (they're interchangeable if you have one of the previous models), the Note 20 Ultra accepts input at five times lower latency than the Note 10 — 9 milliseconds versus 45ms — and less than half that of the Note 20, at 26ms.
 The 120Hz display also conveys that lower latency much more realistically.

 In real-world usage, this means that there's considerably less lag between the time your S Pen touches the screen and when you see something happen, like a pen or brush stroke, or when navigating Samsung's One UI software.

-With previous Notes, I'd always made a concerted effort to use the S Pen, but got frustrated by the input lag, which got worse the more text was added to the page.
+With previous Notes, I'd always made a concerted effort to use the S Pen but got frustrated by the input lag, which got worse the more text was added to the page.
 Even on first-party apps like S Note, I always got the impression the phone couldn't quite keep up with me, and I heard the same sentiment expressed by students and enterprise workers alike.
-This year, there are no such issues; Samsung not only made the software stack more robust, as you'll see below, but the hardware can now easily keep up with whatever you want to do, be it jot quick notes, sketch a thought, or spend time making fine art in one of the supported apps.
+This time, there are no such issues; Samsung not only made the software stack more robust, as you'll see below, but the hardware can now easily keep up with whatever you want to do, be it jot quick notes, sketch a thought, or spend time making fine art in one of the supported apps.

-Hey Galaxy Note owners, what are your favorite ways to use the S Pen? ✍️— Daniel Bader (@journeydan) August 15, 2020

-I surveyed my Twitter followers to see what they usually do with the S Pen and answers ranged from jotting down quick reminders or to-do items on the lock screen (one of my favorite features) to annotating complex scripts inside Microsoft OneNote.
+I surveyed my Twitter followers to see what they usually do with the S Pen, and answers ranged from jotting down quick reminders or to-do items on the lock screen (one of my favorite features) to annotating complex scripts inside Microsoft OneNote.
 It made me understand that, for many people, having the S Pen is a nice-to-have addition to an already wonderful phone.
 But there are people who have been buying the Note series over the Galaxy S since 2011 and consider it an essential tool they couldn't live without.

 Now that the S Pen is finally good enough, at least for me, to replace a traditional pad and paper setup for jotting down quick notes and organizing my thoughts, I look forward to revisiting this section in a few months with an update.

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: